markjprice/cs10dotnet6/errata.md

 ## Page 28 - Adding a second project using Visual Studio Code

+> This issue has now been resolved with the release of C# extension 1.24.0 on January 20, 2022: https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp

 > Thanks to [johncflorida](https://github.com/johncflorida) for raising this [issue on 9 December 2021](https://github.com/markjprice/cs10dotnet6/issues/11).
 Also thanks to [Paul-Schroeder](https://github.com/Paul-Schroeder) and [ken-from-the-uk](https://github.com/ken-from-the-uk) who raised the same issue and made suggestions.

 In Step 6, I say to select **OmniSharp: Select Project**.
 Unfortuately if you have installed version 1.23.17 of the C# extension (released on December 3, 2021) then it gives an error, as shown in the following screenshot and described in these issues: